Robinwho/SpingMVCdemo/README.md

 ####Details

--1. http://localhost:8080/CrunchifySpringMVC/welcome.html shows the message, which is coming from CrunchifyHelloWorld.java.
+--1. http://localhost:8080/CrunchifySpringMVC/welcome.html shows the message, which is coming from CrunchifyHelloWorld.java.
+Like this：
 >********** Hello World, Spring MVC Tutorial

 >This message is coming from CrunchifyHelloWorld.java **********

--2. http://localhost:8080/CrunchifySpringMVC/ajax.html shows the random number.
+--2. http://localhost:8080/CrunchifySpringMVC/ajax.html shows the random number.
+Like this：
 >Crunchify Spring MVC with Ajax and JQuery Demo..

 >Next Random # is 92.53353.
 Generated on Wed Jan 04 16:06:16 CST 2017